The Cult of the “It-Girl” Product: Why Some Launches Go Viral

 Community is the New Advertising

 Let’s be real: nothing beats the power of a friend saying “you have to try this.”
-Today, that friend is often a creator with a front-facing camera and really good lighting.
+Today, that friend is often a content creator.
 What sets viral launches apart is how seamlessly they activate community.
+There’s a collective moment of curiosity, desire, and then obsession.

-✦ What This Means for the Industry (and the Rest of Us)
+What This Means for the Industry (and the rest of us)

 The cult of the It-Girl product reminds us that beauty is as much about story and timing as it is about science.
 It’s an intersection of marketing, culture, aspiration, and mood.
 And if you're a brand?
-Your formula better be good — but your vibe better be better.
+Your formula better be good, but your vibe better be better.

 The question is no longer, “Does it work?”